Data Mining, Discovery, and Exploration

 Section 1

 Extracting actionable insights and relationships from massive complex data sets is the domain of data mining.
-Data mining has wide-ranging applications in science and technology.
-These include web search, interactions in social networks, recommender systems, processing signals in large internet-of-things (IoT) sensor networks, image search, genetic analysis, and discovery of interactions between drugs.
+Data mining has wide-ranging applications in science and technology, including web search, understanding interactions in social networks, recommender systems, analyzing data from large internet-of-things (IoT) sensor networks, image search, genetic analysis, and discovery of interactions between drugs.
 This course surveys a range of unsupervised learning algorithms for data mining.
 The emphasis is on graph algorithms and scaling for massive datasets.
-The course comprises readings and lectures on theory along with hands-on exercises and projects where students apply the theory through Python coding.
-For the hands-on component of the course a variety of libraries in the Python language, including possibly Scikit-Learn, NetworkX, Neo4J, Scikit-Learn-Extra, Mlextend, and Surprise are used.
-Students enrolled for graduate credit are required to perform, present, and report on an independent project.
-This project must demonstrate a mastery of methods covered in the course as applied to a suitable real-world data set.
+The course comprises readings and lectures on theory along with hands-on exercises and projects where students apply the theory through Python coding and interpretation of results.
+The hands-on component of the course uses a variety of libraries in the Python language, Scikit-Learn, NetworkX, Scikit-Learn-Extra, Mlextend, Surprise, and TensorFlow.
+Students may not take both CSCI E-96 and CSCI E-108 for degree or certificate credit.

 Credits: 4